jzohrab/logkeys/docs/Keymaps.md

 Other lines can be quite reliably determined by looking at one exported keymap.
 The keys generally follow the order of their appearance on keyboard, top-to-bottom left- to-right.

-If you create full and completely valid keymap for your particular language, please upload the contents as a [new issue](http://code.google.com/p/logkeys/issues/) or send it to my e-mail.
-Thanks!

-When arranging your keymap file, you can help yourself with this [keyboard layout tool](http://msdn.microsoft.com/en-us/goglobal/bb964651.aspx) provided by Microsoft.